 Translation;

-Now or never: give your fate another turn
+Now or never: give your fate ‘n other’re turn

-So that it subdues cruelty even to the enemies
+So that it subdues even its enemies’ cruelties

-Now or never, we prove to the world
+Now or never, do we prove to the world

-And that we keep in our breasts a glorious name
+And that we keep in our breast, a glorious name

 a victor in battle, a name like Trajan!